minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 * Click on "Activate" to enable the VPN connection

-* Test it creating a new SSH connection to MiniBolt for example, with VPN IP address.
+* Test it creating a new SSH connection to MiniBolt for example, with the VPN IP address.

 ## Configure additional servers

 At this point, we have defined a Virtual Private Network in the `10.0.0.1/24` network range, where MiniBolt is at `10.0.0.1` and your client is at `10.0.0.2`.
 You could use any other [private IP range](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses).

-To another additional server would define it for example as `10.0.1.1/24` where `10.0.1.1` would be the additional server and `10.0.1.2` the client in this case.
+Another additional server would define it for example as `10.0.1.1/24` where `10.0.1.1` would be the additional server and `10.0.1.2` the client in this case.

 ## Use your router’s DDNS preconfigured provider